SigmaHQ/pySigma-backend-elasticsearch/README.md

 # pySigma Elasticsearch Backend

 This is the Elasticsearch backend for pySigma.
-It provides the package `sigma.backends.elasticsearch` with the `ElasticsearchQueryStringBackend` class.
+It provides the package `sigma.backends.elasticsearch` with the `LuceneBackend` class.

+It supports the following output formats:

+* default: Lucene queries.
+* dsl_lucene: DSL with embedded Lucene queries.
+* kibana_ndjson: Kibana NDJSON with Lucene queries.

 Further, it contains the following processing pipelines in `sigma.pipelines.elasticsearch`:

 * ecs_windows in windows submodule: ECS mapping for Windows event logs ingested with Winlogbeat.